jbarrieault/grpc-demo/README.md

 - [X] build an (in-memory) service registry
 - [X] create a non-static resolver using a service registry
 - [ ] extract service to its own module/process, exposed over unix socket
+  - [ ] implement notifications that push to connected clients on service state changes
-  - [ ] auto-register go-server instances to the registry
+  - [ ] auto-register unary-echo-server instances to the registry
   - [ ] why not hand-roll a binary protocol for transport while we're at it?
 - [ ] auth?
 - [ ] streaming server/client demo